-But the Import Images dialog may also start automatically when you connect a card reader with memory card.
+But the Import Images dialog may also start automatically when you connect a card reader with a memory card.
 You can control this behavior from the Preferences > General tab > Importing section.

 There is no keyboard shortcut assigned to the command by default, but you can change the Keyboard Shortcuts in Capture One.

-In the Import Images dialog the Import From section is located at the top.
+In the Import Images dialog, the Import From section is located at the top.
 Here you define the source location of your images to import.
 There are a few options here.

 When you connect a memory card from your camera, Capture One recognizes the DCIM parent folder on the card and opens the image folder inside it.
 It does automatically select a DCIM source when one is available.

-Of course you can select any other image location.
+Of course, you can select any other image location.
 Click on Choose Folder in the drop-down list and browse to the folder to import.
 The last ten import folders are remembered.

-If you have a nested folder structure or a single parent folder with multiple adjacent sub folders, you can import the images from all sub folders together when you check the box for Include Subfolders.
-With many sub folders and images give Capture One sufficient time to enumerate them.
+If you have a nested folder structure or a single parent folder with multiple adjacent subfolders, you can import the images from all subfolders together when you check the box for Include Subfolders.
+With many subfolders and images give Capture One sufficient time to enumerate them.

 When you have opened a folder in the Source field and the thumbnails are displayed, you can manually select images if you do not want to import all images in that folder.
 You can use the Shift-key to select a range and the Command-key (Mac) or Control-key (Windows) to add individual images to the selection.

-To further help you selecting images, you can change the sort order from the drop-down list at the top.
+To further help you select images, you can change the sort order from the drop-down list at the top.
 There are fifteen sorting options.
 You can change the sort order with the triangle symbol next to the drop-down list from ascending to descending and vice versa.

-In the Import To section you have more options and here you see a difference between importing into a Session or a Catalog.
+In the Import To section, you have more options and here you see a difference between importing into a Session or a Catalog.